 Assistant Professor, Computer Engineering Program

 Phone: (657) 278-8188

-Dr. Michael Turi joins the Computer Engineering Program as an Assistant Professor in Fall 2015.
+Dr. Michael Turi joined the Computer Engineering Program in Fall 2015.
 He received his PhD in Electrical and Computer Engineering from Washington State University in 2013.
 Prior to joining Cal State Fullerton, Dr. Turi taught for two years at Pacific Lutheran University in Tacoma, WA.
 His research interests include low-power VLSI design using FinFET transistor technology, distributed embedded systems, and advanced computer architectures.
 His teaching interests include computer architecture, digital systems, and VLSI.

 Professor, Electrical & Computer Engineering